 Don’t think you have enough time to pull together a hunt this year?
 No worries!
 How about a Summer Luau? – This can either be a beginning or end of the Summer Event.

 The kids love dressing up in grass skirts and wearing leis.
-This can also be a great time to learn about the Hawaiian culture and cuisine (or an excuse to order pizza).
+This can also be a great time to learn about the Hawaiian culture and cuisine (or an excuse to order a pineapple pizza).

 Maybe you or a parent could teach a hula lesson.
-Last year we painted faces and gave the kids tribal-looking tattoos.
+One year we painted faces and gave the kids tribal-looking tattoos.
 The ideas just are endless.

 TIP: Skip the party store and make the grass skirts.